Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Can You Post Your Own Bail?

-A defendant does not necessarily need a bail bondsman or any other third party to pay.
-If the accused has the financial ability, they can post their own bail directly with the court, which is known as a cash bond.
 In such cases, the person accused must pay the entire amount of the posted bail to be released from custody.
 This can be done by paying the entire amount in cash or by using real property worth an equivalent or greater value.
 Another option is for the defendant to employ the services of a bail bond company to secure a bail bond for a fee.

-To be noted, there are situations where the defendant may be disallowed from posting their own bail if the court deems there to be an increased risk of flight, prior cases of failure to appear in court or a significant danger posed to the community.
-In these cases, the court might prefer a third party to post bail, as this could ideally ensure the defendant’s mandatory court appearances.
+***To be noted, there are certain situations where the court will deny bail altogether, as the defendant may be disallowed from posting their own bail if the court deems there to be an increased risk of flight (haul ass and dipping on them), or a significant danger posed to the community (you are a menace or threat)***.

 Due to the unique circumstances surrounding each bail decision and an interpretation of laws that vary state by state, legal counsel is highly recommended to help the defendant fully understand their options and the potential consequences thereof.